Master Your Money: Essential Budgeting for 2026

 Month 3: Acceleration

-The Game-Changer Strategy: Sinking funds transform irregular, large expenses into manageable monthly savings.
-For example, instead of being surprised by a $1,200 car repair, you save $100 monthly in a “car maintenance” fund.
+Sinking funds transform large irregular expenses into manageable monthly savings.
+Instead of being caught off guard by a $1,200 car repair, you save $100 each month in a dedicated car maintenance fund.
+When the expense arrives, the money is already there.

 Essential Sinking Fund Categories: